aws/aws-graviton-getting-started/README.md

 On benchmarks stressing locks the performance can improve by up to an order of magnitude.

+### Porting codes with SSE/AVX intrinsics to NEON

+When programs contain code with x64 intrinsics, the following procedure can help to quickly obtain a working program on Arm, assess the performance of the program running on Graviton processors, profile hot paths, and improve the quality of code on the hot paths.

+To quickly get a prototype running on Arm, one can use https://github.com/DLTcollab/sse2neon a translator of x64 intrinsics to NEON. sse2neon provides a quick starting point in porting performance critical codes to Arm.
+It shortens the time needed to get an Arm working program that then can be used to extract profiles and to identify hot paths in the code.
+A header file `sse2neon.h` contains several of the functions provided by standard x64 include files like `xmmintrin.h`, only implemented with NEON instructions to produce the exact semantics of the x64 intrinsic.
+Once a profile is established, the hot paths can be rewritten directly with NEON intrinsics to avoid the overhead of the generic sse2neon translation.

 # Common packages with recent performance improvements